 Whether you’re a new member or simply seeking greater clarity, you’re invited to attend this engaging opportunity to learn about our movement’s name, values, and distinguishing features.
 Monday, Oct 8, 7 pm.
 RSVP to JoAnn or register online

 God for Grown Ups

 We will examine traditional and modern thinking about who or what God is.
 We will also have an opportunity to critique Rav D’s theology and develop our own beliefs.
 Taught by Rabbi David Kosak.
-RSVP to Lisa or register online
+RSVP to Tori or register online

 Shehechiyanu: Blessing the Ordinary and Extraordinary Moments of Birth and Parenting

 In this four-part series, expecting mothers and their partners or birth supports will explore joys, fears, and questions about the rituals of early child-rearing, such as birth, sleeping, and nursing.
 You will learn tried and tested methods for stress reduction and ways to support your family’s overall well-being, as well as the Jewish wisdom, blessings, and songs that can guide you in pregnancy, birth, postpartum and parenthood.
 Teachers: Sarah Rohr and Sue Stone.
 Fee: $160 per family.
 Register online

 Sarah Rohr is a teacher in the CNS ALIYAH program, Doula and artist.
 Sue Stone is a Nurse, Board Certified Lactation Consultant, CNS Foundation School teacher, and sleep whisperer.
 What they share is an abiding friendship, a love of Judaism and the joy of witnessing families grow and thrive.